dxatscale/sfpowerscripts/decision records/release/005-cutting-release-branch.md

     - User is responsible for toggling `--diffcheck` when cutting release branches, so that a set of rc artifacts is created

 ## Decision

+We move away from recommending multiple feeds, rather to use a single feed originating from the trunk, and release definitions will utilize the LATEST_TAG or LATEST_GIT_TAG to do a release from the from the release branch.
+Users are expected to follow semantic versioning to prevent conflicts.
+In the case of parallel development, it is still possible to use semantic versioning in a single artifact repository.